SylvJalb/SylvJalb/README.md

 🎓 I'm an IT engineer, specialized in Artificial Intelligence.
 💼 I work in automatic video surveillance, powered by AI.
 💻 When I'm not working, I realize projects in several fields: AI, Computer Vision, Robotics, ...
-🔥 I'm also passionate about a lot of home automation technology, 3D printing, and much more 😍
+🔥 I'm also passionate about home automation, 3D printing, FPV drone, and much more !

 ## My work environment